openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (1a) The Wallet-initiated flow begins as the End-User requests a Credential via the Wallet from the Credential Issuer.
 The End-User either selects a Credential from a pre-configured list of Credentials ready to be issued, or alternatively, the Wallet gives guidance to the End-User to select a Credential from a Credential Issuer based on the information it received in the presentation request from a Verifier.

 (1b) The Issuer-initiated flow begins as the Credential Issuer generates a Credential Offer for certain Credential(s) that it communicates to the Wallet, for example, as a QR code or as a URI.
 The Credential Offer contains the Credential Issuer's URL and the information about the Credential(s) being offered.
-This step is defined in (#credential_offer).
+This step is defined in (#credential-offer).

-(2) The Wallet uses the Credential Issuer's URL to fetch the Credential Issuer metadata, as described in (#credential_issuer_metadata).
+(2) The Wallet uses the Credential Issuer's URL to fetch the Credential Issuer metadata, as described in (#credential-issuer-metadata).
 The Wallet needs the metadata to learn the Credential types and formats that the Credential Issuer supports and to determine the Authorization Endpoint (OAuth 2.0 Authorization Server) as well as Credential Endpoint required to start the request.
 This specification enables deployments where the Credential Endpoint and the Authorization Endpoint are provided by different entities.
 Please note that in this example, the Credential Issuer and OAuth 2.0 Authorization Server correspond to the same entity.

 (3) The Wallet sends an Authorization Request to the Authorization Endpoint.
 The Authorization Endpoint processes the Authorization Request, which typically includes authenticating the End-User and gathering End-User consent.
 Note: The Authorization Request may be sent as a Pushed Authorization Request.

 Note: Steps (3) and (4) happen in the front channel, by redirecting the End-User via the User Agent.
-Those steps are defined in (#authorization_endpoint).
+Those steps are defined in (#authorization-endpoint).
 The Authorization Server and the User Agent may exchange any further messages between the steps if required by the Authorization Server to authenticate the End-User.

 (4) The Authorization Endpoint returns the Authorization Response with the Authorization Code upon successfully processing the Authorization Request.

 (5) The Wallet sends a Token Request to the Token Endpoint with the Authorization Code obtained in Step (4).
 The Token Endpoint returns an Access Token in the Token Response upon successfully validating the Authorization Code.
 This step happens in the back-channel communication (direct communication between two systems using HTTP requests and responses without using redirects through an intermediary such as a browser).
-This step is defined in (#token_endpoint).
+This step is defined in (#token-endpoint).

 (6) The Wallet sends a Credential Request to the Credential Issuer's Credential Endpoint with the Access Token and (optionally) the proof of possession of the private key of a key pair to which the Credential Issuer should bind the issued Credential to.
 Upon successfully validating Access Token and proof, the Credential Issuer returns a Credential in the Credential Response.
 This step is defined in (#credential-endpoint).